FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 for trials that are not part of "final determination".

-Obviously, the upper and lower bound from a smaller duration trial can be used as the initial upper and lower bound for the final determination.
+Obviously, the upper and lower bound from a smaller duration trial can be used as the initial upper and lower bound candidates for the final determination.

-MLRsearch makes it clear a re-measurement is always needed (new trial measurement with the same load but longer duration).
+MLRsearch makes it clear a re-measurement is always needed if no tighter bound was found with the longer duration.
-It also specifes what to do if the longer trial is no longer a valid bound (TODO define?), e.g. start an external search.
+It also specifies what to do if the longer trial is no longer a valid bound of the expected type, e.g. start the external search.
 Additionaly one halving can be saved during the shorter duration search.

 ## FRMOL as reasonable start